j-hannes/elm-tutorial/readme.md

 repository via `npm init`).

-Since we are not including external dependencies in our git repository, we need to add the node_modules folder to our .gitignore list.
+Since we are not including external dependencies in our git repository, we need to add the node_modules folder to our .gitignore file.

 Let's test our first gulp task: